robertdebock/ansible-role-cis/README.md

       # 1.1.6 Ensure separate partition exists for /var (Scored)
       # Can't create a partition in CI.
       cis_var_partition: no
+      # 1.1.7 Ensure separate partition exists for /var/tmp (Scored)
+      # Can't create a partition in CI.
+      cis_var_tmp_partition: no
 ```

 The machine may need to be prepared using `molecule/resources/prepare.yml`: